PIVOTAL COLLABORATION

 Empowering Child Welfare Professionals

 This Nation-to-Nation collaboration led to the creation of essential tools and resources aimed at enhancing the child welfare process.
-Our vision was to develop comprehensive training programs that would benefit all stakeholders, including foster and adoptive parents, tribal courts, and law enforcement.
+Our vision was to develop comprehensive training programs that would benefit all stakeholders, including foster and adoptive parents, Tribal courts, and law enforcement.
 This shared commitment culminated in the establishment of the Native American Children and Family Services Training Institute in 1995, which was later renamed the Native American Training Institute (NATI) in 2001.

 SUPPORTING NATIVE COMMUNITIES